Obregón pistol: History

-One of the Obregón's design simplifications is that the safety switch and the slide lock are a single unit.
-Fewer than 1,000 of these pistols were produced at the national armory in Mexico City between 1934 and 1938.
+The pistol's patent was registered in 1934 in Mexico and in 1938 in USA.
+Fewer than 1,000 of these pistols were produced at the national armory, Fabrica de Armas Mexico, in Mexico City between 1934 and 1938.
 It was not a sales success, nor was it commissioned by the Mexican government.
+Some were acquired by private purchases by Mexican soldiers with the pistol issued to Mexican police officers.